Coder2343676/mindlink-v1/README.md

 # MindLink - Mental Wellness Assistant

-Created by Mak Yiu Man Raymond (麥耀文)
+Created by Mak Yiu Man Raymond (麥耀文) and the MindLink team.

 ## Overview